Skip to content

 • Escape: (Run away) Usually from dystopia to a supposed utopia

-• Change: Either through revolution or changes in the character’s circumstances
+• Change: Either through revolution or changes in the character’s circumstances, or perception

 • Death: The ultimate way out